pratikmallya/pratikmallya.github.io/_posts/2021-11-28-remote-container-daemon.md

 ---

 Personal projects for me serve several purposes.
-They can be an effective learning tool, a good way to explore a new tool or technology.
-Often its about solving a problem in a *more* convoluted way than the optimized one, just to explore the problem space better and to see what all you can do with it.
+They can be an effective learning tool, a good way to explore a new technology.
+Sometimes its just about solving a problem in a *more* convoluted way than the optimized one, just to explore the problem space better and to see what all I can do.

-Most projects/ideas don't really see the light of day, so I wanted to try an experiment where I wrote about an incomplete one, one where I failed to get the result I wanted, but wrote about how I approached it and how far I could get.
+Most projects don't really see the light of day, so I wanted to try an experiment where I wrote about an incomplete one, one where I failed to get the result I wanted, but wrote about how I approached it and how far I could get.
 Maybe some day the conditions change and I'm able to look back and finish it.

-The basic idea is to have remote container "daemon"; essentially something that would allow us to build container images from anywhere.
+The basic idea is to have remote container "daemon"; essentially something that would allow me to build container images from anywhere.
 Usually, you install docker for desktop on mac, and then `docker build`.
 However, docker is a resource hungry application; having it run on a beefy work Macbook Pro is fine, but on my lean personal Macbook Air?
 Not so much.

 The first improvement is to use [podman].
-It removes the need to have a daemon... making this whole project somewhat useless.
+It removes the need to have a daemon... making this whole project somewhat useless 😅.
 However, to use `podman` on macos requires spinning up a linux vm (which `podman machine` does) because the underlying technology used by containers (cgroups?) is only available on linux.

-OK, so now the problem has changed from running a docker daemon somewhere, to simply having a linux instance with `podman` installed accessible from my machine.
+So now the problem has changed from running a docker daemon somewhere, to simply having a linux instance with `podman` installed accessible from my machine.
 That seems like a much simpler problem.

 [podman]: https://podman.io/
 ### Searching for Cheap Linux Boxes

 Ideally, we can wring a free or really cheap VM from one of the multitudes of cloud providers out there.
-The first one to land in my google search dragnet was OCI, which has an always free tier.
+The first one to land in my google search dragnet was [OCI], which has an always free tier.
 You get a pretty wimpy x86 VM or a decent arm VM, so of course I went with the arm VM (with `Oracle-Linux-8.4-aarch64-2021.10.25-0`).
 The "shape configuration" (i.e. specs) looked like: